gbdev/pandocs/content/SGB_Functions.md

 ### SGB Command 0Ch - ATRC\_EN

-Used to enable/disable Attraction mode.
-It is not certain what an attraction mode is (probably the screen-saver that many built-in borders activate when GB controls are left idle for a while), but it is enabled by default.
+Used to enable/disable Attraction mode, which is enabled by default.

+Built-in borders other than the Game Boy frame and the plain black border have a \"screen saver\" activated by pressing R, L, L, L, L, R or by leaving the controller alone for roughly 7 minutes (tested with 144p Test Suite).
+It is speculated that attraction mode disables these borders.

 ` Byte  Content`\
 ` 0     Command*8+Length    (fixed length=1)`\